maralorn/tasktree/README.md

 ## Features

 * Showing arbitrary queries to taskwarrior (refresh by hitting enter)
-* Showing task properties: `description, status, tags, project, due, wait`
+* Showing task properties: `description, status, tags, project, due, wait, entry, modified`
 * Sort your tasks in a tree structure with drag and drop
 * Delete/Undelete by setting checkbox
 * Complete/Uncomplete by setting checkbox
 * Create new task by filling new child field
+* Edit task descriptions

 I do not promise, that there will come any more features.
 But a lot comes to mind.
 Pull requests welcome.